Introduction to jQuery mouseover()

 Example #1 – Without Using Any Parameter

 - mouseover() method can be used without providing any input argument.
-It is used the mouse over event attached to one element needs to be called by another element.
+One element uses the mouse over an event attached to another element.

 - The below example demonstrates the execution of the mouseover event attached to <p> element on click of the ‘button’ element.
-The event is defined to change the background color for <p> session when the mouse cursor enters there or the configured button is clicked.
+We define the event to change the background color for the <p> session when the mouse cursor enters or when a user clicks the configured button.

 Code: